dcousens/ts2tf/README.md

 # ts2tf

-A bikeshed tool that maps typescript types to typeforce code.
+A tool that maps typescript types to typeforce code.

+**WORK IN PROGRESS**

+**WARNING**: The mapped types may be be undefined, out of order, or produce unexpected behaviour... do **NOT** trust the output as is.

 ### Example